 - Loaned shares may not be protected by SIPC, however, the cash collateral received for the loaned securities is segregated within the 15c3-3 Reserve Account and therefore subject to the same investment restrictions;

-- The market fee rate for any given loan is subject to supply and demand considerations that are outside the control of IB and which are susceptible to change from one day to another without advance notice or limit as to the magnitude of change.
-The net fee income available to participants will reflect such changes;
+- The interest rate that IB pays for any given loan is subject to supply and demand considerations that are outside the control of IB and which are susceptible to change from one day to another without advance notice or limit as to the magnitude of change.
+The interest paid to participants will reflect such changes;

 - Proxy voting rights on loaned shares are forfeited (rights go to borrower);

 - Participants may not receive actual dividends on loaned shares but instead a cash payment equivalent to the full dividend to be paid on the same date as the dividend (referred to as a 'Payment in Lieu').
-As a Payment in Lieu is treated differently than a dividend for U.S. tax reporting purposes, certain taxpayers may not receive the more favorable tax treatment afforded to dividend payments deemed 'qualified'.
-IB generally seeks to avoid this consequence for SYEP participants by recalling shares 10 days prior to record date, so the actual dividend is paid, but this is not guaranteed.
+Payments in Lieu are treated differently than a dividend for U.S. tax reporting purposes, certain taxpayers may not receive the more favorable tax treatment afforded to dividend payments deemed 'qualified'.
+IB generally seeks to avoid this consequence for SYEP participants by recalling shares that provide at least a 10 day notice prior to record date, so the actual dividend is paid, but this is not guaranteed.

 - Loaned shares are typically used to facilitate short sales and such transactions may affect the value of shares.